Safer Spaces & Inclusion

 INTRODUCTION

 Sled Island acknowledges Calgary as the traditional territory of the Blackfoot and the people of the Treaty 7 region in Southern Alberta, which includes the Siksika, the Piikani, the Kainai, the Tsuut’ina and the Ĩyãħé Nakoda First Nations, including the Chiniki, Bearspaw and Goodstoney First Nations.
-Calgary is also home to Métis Nation of Alberta, Region III.
+Calgary is also home to the Métis Nation of Alberta (Districts 5 and 6).

 This acknowledgment is proudly included on SledIsland.com, in the Sled Island program guide, as well as on venue signage whenever possible.
 That being said, we recognize that land acknowledgments are only a very small step towards reconciliation and decolonization.
 We encourage everyone to educate themselves on Indigenous history, support the work of local and national Indigenous-led organizations and initiatives, and develop and maintain right relations with local Indigenous communities.